 Building on the expertise of established professionals in the field of medical genetics is as important as training the budding geneticists who will make tomorrow’s breakthroughs.
 That’s why Greenwood Genetic Center offers programs that increase the value of genetic medicine now and in the future.

 GGC operates the only Medical Genetics training program in the state of South Carolina.
-Designed specifically for professionals with an MD or PhD degree, the Postdoctoral Training Program offers extended education for research, clinical and academic careers in the medical genetics.
+Designed specifically for professionals with an MD or PhD degree, the Postdoctoral Training Program offers extended education for research, clinical and academic careers in medical genetics.
 The programs are accredited by the ACGME and ABMGG and take two to three years to complete.
-A high level of research competence expected to excel in the GGC training programs.
+A high level of research competence is expected to excel in the GGC training programs.

 For more information, contact Dr. Leta Tribble.

 The clinical genetics residency at the Greenwood Genetic Center is designed to provide intensive postgraduate clinical experience with heritable or potentially heritable conditions.
 Residents are required to have completed a primary care residency program (family practice, internal medicine, OB/GYN or pediatrics) in the United States.